 Ganga, Brahmaputra, Indus, Rhine, Nile, and Yangtze, and most of the major rivers of the world have their source in the mountains.
 It is no surprise that the major civilizations originated along these rivers.

 Through their watershed function, mountains provide 60-80% of the world’s freshwater.
 Hence Mountains are popularly known as the world’s “water towers” that distribute the water through rivers for drinking, irrigation & industrial purposes.

 A paradise for the Wanderlust

 Naturalist and environmentalist John Muir once said, “The mountains are calling and I must go.”

-There are innumerable reasons, why mountains call – the topography, green or white slopes, pleasantness in weather, scenic setting are few of them.
+There are innumerable reasons, why mountains call – the topography, green or white slopes, pleasantness in weather, and scenic setting are a few of them.

 Rock climbing, skiing, mountaineering, hiking, biking plus those instragammable pictures, make mountains an attractive tourist destination.
 Mountains also provide rich cultural diversity and a place to indulge in spirituality & yoga.